Mission: Parents and families exercise their collective power to eliminate inequities and racial disparities in education.

 Mr. Britt is also a Board Director for KIPP Indy Public Schools, a network of three K-12 public schools serving over a thousand students.
 Prior to joining the KIPP Indy Board, Mr. Britt served for 12 years as a member of the Board of Directors for the Irvington Community School Corporation, which also operates three charter schools in Indianapolis.
 A former member or the 100 Black Men of America and the Indianapolis Chapter, Mr. Britt also served the national organization as its Charter Schools Sub-committee chair.
 He served finally as a Director for Recycle Force, an organization whose mission is to provide transitional employment opportunities for the City’s hardest to serve former offenders from 2003-2015.

 Matthew B. Murphy, III

-Matt Murphy recently rejoined Emboss Partners, LLC to lead the firm into new areas of growth in the field of business consulting and capital acquisition.
-Matt’s passion is working with clients who seek new sources of funding and strategies for business expansion.
-Emboss engages with small and middle-market companies as well as not-for-profit organizations to assist in structuring debt and equity resources, guides strategic and financial planning and devises social impact investing initiatives.
+Matt Murphy is Co-founder and President of Emboss Partners, LLC with the primary responsibility of leading the firm into new areas of growth in the field of business consulting and capital acquisition.
+Emboss Partners engages with entrepreneurial companies as well as nonprofit organizations to assist in structuring debt, equity, and funding resources, guide strategic and financial planning, and devise social impact investing initiatives.

 About EmpowerED Families

-EmpowerED Families builds Indianapolis parent and family power and voice through relationships and rallying behind the strengths of parents to weave together the home, school, and community, in order to fight for educational equity.
+EmpowerED Families builds Indianapolis parent and family power and voice through relationships and by rallying behind the strengths of parents to weave together the home, school, and community in order to fight for educational equity.
 EmpowerED Families listens, organizes, and educates parents to bring the change they want to see in the Indianapolis education system.
-The vision for EmpowerED Families was begun by Ashley Virden.
-The founding team consists of Ontay Johnson and Tiera Hollenquest.